bretsw/bretsw-website-build/content/author/admin/_index.md

 [*Read my CV*](cv/) or
 {{% staticref "files/cv.pdf" %}}download a PDF copy{{% /staticref %}}.

 I am a Ph.D. candidate in [Educational Psychology & Educational Technology](https://education.msu.edu/cepse/epet/) at Michigan State University.
-My research focuses on networked learning at the intersection of information science and teacher education.
-Specifically, I explore how social media platforms support online communities, including self-directed online professional learning for K-20 educators.
+I research *networked learning* at the intersection of educational psychology, instructional technology, and information science.
+My scholarship investigates the networked learning made possible by the novel social and environmental conditions afforded by the Internet.
+Specifically, I explore how social media platforms support online learning communities.

+I have written more extensively about my [research agenda](post/research-statement), [teaching philosophy](post/teaching-statement), and [diversity beliefs](post/diversity-statement) in dedicated posts.

 ![Bret's teaching](/img/bretsw-pic3.jpg)

-In my dissertation, I seek to understand the challenges faced by new teachers during their transition from teacher preparation programs into professional employment contexts (i.e., their induction period).
-This study explores what supports for professional learning new teachers seek during induction and how they use social media with the intention of seeking these supports.

-My research is interdisciplinary and utilizes a variety of methods &mdash; both qualitative and quantitative, human and computational &mdash; including qualitative content analysis of digital traces, social network analysis, natural language processing, and machine learning.

 I have ten publications in peer-reviewed academic journals, I have won three Best-Paper Awards from the Society for Information Technology and Teacher Education (SITE), and my work was selected as Featured Research for the Association for Educational Communications & Technology's (AECT) 2020 convention.
 I currently serve as the Co-chair of SITE's Social Media SIG and Secretary of AECT's Research & Theory Division.
 In 2019 I received a [Disciplinary Leadership Award](https://grad.msu.edu/cogs) from Michigan State's Council of Graduate Students, and in 2020 I was awarded the [Clifford E. Erickson Memorial Fund Scholarship](https://education.msu.edu/resources/financial/scholarships/clifford/) from Michigan State's College of Education.
-Finally, since June 2020, I have been serving as the Executive Coach for [Black in Gaming](blackingaming.com/), an organization seeking to normalize Black cultural identification in the video game industry.

 I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](http://education.msu.edu/academics/graduate-specializations-certificates/#online-teaching-learning), as well as a course to help undergraduate preservice teachers think critically about using technology for teaching and learning.
+Finally, since June 2020, I have been serving as the Executive Coach for [Black in Gaming](blackingaming.com/), an organization seeking to normalize Black cultural identification in the video game industry.

 I still consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.